tidymodels/tidymodels.org/learn/develop/filtro/index.html.md

 ```
 :::

-The correlation filters, for another example:
+The correlation filter, for another example:

 ::: {.cell layout-align="center"}